PyRepair/maniple/training-data/summarize-experiment-v2/pandas/122/prompt_response_response_1.md

     -----
     This is *not* a public API class
     """

-    # this is the buggy function you need to fix
     def equals(self, other):
         self_axes, other_axes = self.axes, other.axes
         if len(self_axes) != len(other_axes):